EveryDataStore/EveryTest/README.md

 # EveryTest
-This is only a test repository......
+This is only a test repository.